Philippine Weather & Tides

 The Philippines is fortunate in that tide ranges are relatively small.
 Tide ranges in the Philippines are typically between one and two metres, daily.

 Tidal flows are generally not significant factors in planning a voyage.
-However, there are a few areas where tidal flows can reach up to seven knots and these should be the subject of careful route planning.
+However, there are a few areas (see below) where tidal flows can reach up to seven knots and these should be the subject of careful route planning.

 Tide tables are available from a number of resources on the Internet.
 We recommend the U.K. Hydrographic Office for the most authoritative source of tide table information.